 Every teacher takes on professional responsibility for the education of others.
 Teachers are trained and equipped with skills to foster education and development in students of all ages.
 To become a classroom teacher in America, you need a bachelor degree and relevant certifications.
 Here's an outline of the traditional path future educators can follow.

 The academic entry level into the teaching profession is a bachelor degree.
 This makes you eligible to be employed as a teacher from the kindergarten level to 12th grade.
 Those who teach preschool kids require a lower level of education; a 2-year degree in Early Childhood Education is adequate.
-The specific education requirements depend on state regulations, the school subject, student grade, and years of experience.
+The specific education requirements depend on state regulations, the school subject, student grade, and years of experience (for example, a faith-related bachelor degree from a Christian college may help you teach religious studies in private schools).
 Online study options are available, allowing you to choose from the best online education programs from across the country.

 Teacher Education Programs

 Once you have completed a bachelor degree with classes geared towards education, the next step is to complete a teacher education program (if it wasn’t incorporated into the bachelor course).
 A teaching program provides the opportunity for you to gain necessary skills and fine-tune what you've already learned.
 Programs usually last between 8 and 12 weeks, often divided into 2 sessions in different schools.
 You practice preparing lesson plans, network, observe classroom mentors, and instruct students.

 Before getting a position at a public school, a new teacher must satisfy state requirements and get teaching credentials.
 Even though requirements vary from state to state, the basics are a bachelor degree suitable for being an educator and completing a teacher education program.
 Some states require teachers to pass tests like the Praxis Exam before acquiring a teaching license.